mozilla/fxa/packages/fxa-profile-server/docs/API.md

 - scope: `profile:avatar`

-Returns a url of the current user avatar.
+Returns details of the current user avatar, or an empty object if none.

 #### Request